 Oddly, while no individual component of writers.work would necessarily justify its purchase, when everything is put together it creates a rather compelling package – especially for novice writers who will enjoy getting stuck into the training resources.
 Established writers who already have processes for their work and a portfolio set up elsewhere will find less to get excited about here, but there’s definitely a market for writers.work, and I suspect plenty of people will enjoy using it.

-Inevitably, some potential purchasers will want to factor in the overblown promises the creators of Writers.Work made with its previous iteration.
-No such promises are made here, but understandably some people will be put off by the history, which is why I’ve explained it in full in the section above.
+Inevitably, some potential purchasers will want to factor in the overblown promises the creators of Writers.Work made with its previous iteration, especially as they seem to have fallen for the temptation of making similar promises again.
+Understandably, some people will be put off by these things, which is why I’ve explained them in full in the section above.

-But at the end of the day, $47 is not a lot to invest in a new freelance career, especially given that there’s essentially a freelance writing course built in.
+At the end of the day, $47 is not a lot to invest in a new freelance career, especially given that this essentially has a freelance writing course built in.
 With new features being promised and demonstrated, I get the impression that Writers Work could offer more in the months and years to come.
+However, if you’re going to buy it, you need to know that you’re buying something that will potentially help you to establish a writing career if you have the skills, drive and determination to work at it.
+The company’s adverts might suggest it’s easier than that – but it’s not.

 - Low price